Peggy’s Cove Lighthouse Photography

 We highly recommend you stay here!
 Pick a room and do Milky Way Photography from your porch.

-You will need a camera to manually control your ISO, shutter speed, and aperture.
+Use a camera that allows you to manually set ISO, shutter speed, and aperture.

-See our Milky Way Hot Spot Locator and our Night Photography Information.
+See our Milky Way Hot Spot Locator and Night Photography Information for more tips.